1791 State of the Union Address

 George Washington, the first president of the United States.

 The state of union is an address, in the United States, given by the president to a joint session of Congress, the United States House of Representatives and United States Senate.
 The United States constitution requires the president "from time to time give to the Congress Information of the State of the Union."
 Today the state of the union address is given as a speech, though this is not a requirement of the constitution.
 George Washington chose to address the Congress in a speech annually; on October 25, 1791, he gave his third speech.

 Historical background

 Government

 A major concern at the time was the raising of taxes, as Congress were arguing whether they had the constitutional power to do so.
 Revenues for the Federal Government were at that time mostly collected on import duties.
 Alexander Hamilton, the then Secretary of the Treasury, felt these had been raised to as high a level as was reasonable, and a new income stream was necessary.

-It is important to note that, before the speech, Congress had been debating where to put the capital.
+Before the speech, Congress had been debating where to put the capital.
 Finally, through a deal made between Alexander Hamilton, James Madison, and Secretary of State Thomas Jefferson, they came to a conclusion.
 This deal is known as the Compromise of 1790.